Mafaldim/women-in-parliament/README.md

 </figure>

 The rise is more obvious looking at the global average of women participation in national parliaments by decade as shown in *Figure 2* and *Figure 3*.
-In the 50's and 60's, women accounted only for 5% of parliament members whilst in the late 70's their percentage almost doubled reaching 9% of total.
+In the '50s and '60s, women accounted only for 5% of parliament members whilst in the late '70s their percentage almost doubled reaching 9% of the total.
 80's and 90's followed the same upward trend with 1.4% and 1.7% increase in the global average from the previous decade respectively.
-However, the highest percentage increase through the years was from 90's to 00's (almost 5.5%); the mean global percentage of women participation reached 16% in the 00's compared to 10.4% in the 90's.
-Women's participation continued to rise with the rate from 2000 onwards, reaching almost 25% in the recent years.
+However, the highest percentage increase through the years was from '90s to '00s (almost 5.5%); the mean global percentage of women participation reached 16% in the '00s compared to 10.4% in the '90s.
+Women's participation continued to rise with the same rate from 2000 onwards, reaching almost 25% in recent years.

 |![](images/globalAVG_decade.png) | ![](images/globalAVG_boxplots.png)|
 |---|---|